-Equal Justice After Hours 2016, the Iowa Legal Aid Foundation’s signature annual fundraising event, was held Thursday, March 31 from 5:00-7:00 p.m. at American Enterprise Group in downtown Des Moines.
+Equal Justice After Hours, the Iowa Legal Aid Foundation’s signature annual fundraising event, will be held on Thursday, March 30, 2017 from 5:00-7:00 p.m. at the newly renovated, mid-century modern, American Enterprise Group building, located at 601 6th Avenue in downtown Des Moines.

 The state of Iowa through its Commission on Volunteer Service recognizes citizens’ volunteer contributions.
 The most prestigious award given to volunteers is the induction in the Iowa Volunteer Hall of Fame.
 Inductees receive an engraved award and their names are added to plaques on permanent display in the State Historical Museum.
 Since the Volunteer Hall of Fame started in 1989, fewer than 165 Iowans have been honored with this distinguished award.

-Iowa Legal Aid is very pleased to announce that one of its long-standing supporters, Diane Kutzko, has been selected to join the Volunteer Hall of Fame.
-She will be honored April 13, 2016 at the State Capitol as part of the National Volunteer Week celebration with four other inductees.
+Iowa Legal Aid is very pleased to announce that one of its long-standing supporters, Diane Kutzko, was inducted into the Volunteer Hall of Fame.
+She was honored April 13, 2016 at the State Capitol as part of the National Volunteer Week celebration with four other inductees.
 Among Diane’s many contributions is her service on the Legal Services Corporation of Iowa/Iowa Legal Aid Board from 1992 until 2012.
 In 1996, Diane played a key role in obtaining Iowa’s first state appropriation to support civil legal aid, which has continued every year since.
 She served as President of the Board from 1998 to 2002 and was vital in facilitating the successful merger of the Legal Services Corporation of Iowa and Legal Aid Society of Polk County to form Iowa Legal Aid in 2003.
 Diane was also instrumental in the creation of the Shuttleworth & Ingersoll Intake Project in the Cedar Rapids Regional Office and participates in Iowa Legal Aid’s Volunteer Lawyers Project.